ocaml/v2.ocaml.org/site/learn/tutorials/up_and_running.md

 sh <(curl -sL https://raw.githubusercontent.com/ocaml/opam/master/shell/install.sh)
 ```

-(If this method does not suit, please see [How to install
+(If this method does not suit you, please see [How to install
 OPAM](opam.ocaml.org/doc/install.html))

 Then, we install an OCaml compiler: